-Turning to chemistry, the conformation of an $N$-atomic molecule in 3D slice is homeomorphically represented by a single point in a $3N$-dimensional smooth manifold, called configuration space, locally homeomorphic to $\mathbb{R}^{3N}$.
-Such a homeomorphism mapping between the slice and configuration space exists because they share certainly topological invariants.
-Like the 3D slice, the geometry of configuration space is characterized by the metric $\tilde{\gamma}^{ij}$ for the Cartesian coordinates.
-By a set of generalized coordinates $\mathbi{q}$, the KEO has been thoroughly derived through the polyspherical approach \cite{pod28:812,cha92:6217,gat97:403,gat98:181,gat98:201,gat98:8804,gat98:8821,gat99:7225,gat99:7236,gat99:phd,iun99:3377,gat01:8275,car00:4413,gat03:146,gat03:167,gat03:507,iun06:130,gat09:1,ndo12:034107,ndo13:204107,sad12:234112} in the form
+Turning to molecular representation, as illustrated by Figure \ref{fig:map-slice-conf}, the conformation of an $N$-atomic molecule in 3D slice can be homeomorphically represented by a single point in a $3N$-dimensional smooth manifold, called configuration space, locally homeomorphic to $\mathbb{R}^{3N}$.
+Such a homeomorphism mapping between 3D slice and configuration space exists because they share certainly topological invariants.
+The geometry of configuration space is similarly characterized by the metric $\tilde{\gamma}^{ij}$ for the Cartesian coordinates.
+By a set of generalized coordinates $\mathbi{q}$, the KEO has been thoroughly derived through the polyspherical approach \cite{gat09:1,ndo12:034107,ndo13:204107,sad12:234112} in the form